 - Delivery will take place on a weekly basis further to the first successful delivery on February 15

-- Expansion of DHL’s global presence in vaccine logistics
+- Marks expansion of DHL’s global presence in vaccine logistics

-AUCKLAND, NEW ZEALAND – Media OutReach – 24 February 2021 – To support the New Zealand government’s inoculation program, DHL Global Forwarding, the air and ocean freight specialist of Deutsche Post DHL Group, will deliver additional doses of COVID-19 vaccines on a weekly basis into the country.
-DHL Global Forwarding arranged for the collection of the vaccines from the manufacturing site in Europe and upon the vaccines’ arrival at Auckland Airport, handled the customs clearance and final delivery to designated locations in New Zealand.
+SYDNEY, AUSTRALIA – Media OutReach – 24 February 2021 – To support the Australian government’s inoculation program, DHL Global Forwarding, the air and ocean freight specialist of Deutsche Post DHL Group, will deliver additional doses of COVID-19 vaccines on a weekly basis into the country.
+DHL Global Forwarding arranged for the collection and airfreight of the vaccines from the manufacturing site in Europe and upon the vaccines’ arrival in Australia, handled the customs clearance and final delivery to a designated location.

 Across DHL’s dedicated global network, more than 9,000 specialists work to connect pharmaceutical and research organizations, wholesalers and distributors, as well as hospitals and healthcare providers across the value chain.
 With this contract, the logistics expert for air, ocean and road freight expands its global presence in vaccine distribution.